thenicebro/scenarios/linux/challenge-submit-files/step1.md

-# Adding Changes To The Staging Area
+# Adding Changes to the Staging Area

 ## Introduction